-88. We believe that the challenge for entities reporting on Scope 3 emissions should not be underestimated.
+- 102. We recognise that Scope 3 emissions represent the largest portion of an entity's carbon footprint and as such are an important element of climate-related reporting.
+However, we believe that the challenge for entities reporting on Scope 3 emissions should not be underestimated.
 This challenge is likely to be of greater significance to smaller entities who may not have the means of collecting this data throughout their value chain.
-Therefore, in order to encourage uptake of these standards, we strongly urge the Board to consider adding wording to allow those that are 'unable to' report their Scope 3 emissions to explain why,

-- rather than mandate this requirement in paragraph 21(a).
-We believe a phased approach is critical in this respect. - 89.
+Therefore, in order to encourage uptake of these standards, we strongly urge the Board to consider adding wording to allow those that are 'unable to' report their Scope 3 emissions to explain why and when they will be able to, rather than mandate this requirement in paragraph 21(a).
+We believe a phased approach is critical in this respect. - 103.
 We note that the TCFD recommendations ask for entities to disclose Scope 3 GHG emissions if appropriate.
-This wording (if defined and explained), could help smaller entities to achieve the Board's requirements. - 90.
+This wording (if defined and explained) could help smaller entities to achieve the Board's requirements. - 104.
 We think that the definition in Appendix A for Scope 3 emissions requires more detail to be sufficient for entities to understand what is and is not included.
 For example, it is not clear if emissions from upstream and downstream leased assets are supposed to represent current period measures, capital measures or another measure.